 How to Get Around Insurance Payments

 Your alternative is to become a private pay client.
-Treatment centers accept cash, which eliminates the paper trail.
+Addiction treatment centers accept cash, which eliminates the paper trail.
 You might decide to take out a personal loan from a bank, which doesn’t involve divulging your medical condition.

 Checking into Rehab